-The Executive Director is responsible for establishing an Affirmative Action Program, including goals, timetables, and compliance with all federal and state laws and regulations.
-Semiannually, the Executive Director reports the agency's progress in meeting its affirmative action goals and objectives to the Commissioner of MMB.
-The MMB Commissioner is responsible for reporting all agencies progress to the Governor and the Legislature.
+The Executive Director is responsible for establishing an Affirmative Action Plan, including goals, timetables, and compliance with all federal and state laws and regulations.
+Quarterly, the Executive Director reports the agency's progress in meeting its affirmative action goals and objectives to the Executive Director of Minnesota Management & Budget (MMB).
+The Executive Director, through the Commissioner of MMB, will report annually to the Governor and the Legislature the agency's progress in meeting its affirmative action goals and objectives